Welcome to Red Pandas webpage

 PE is on a Tuesday.
 Children will need a plain white t-shirt, plain black or grey shorts or tracksuit bottoms, and plimsolls or trainers.
 Please leave their P.E. kit in school when possible because P.E. times may sometimes change.
 Please write your child's name in all their kit!

-As we are learning about the France this term, during English lessons we are going to look at the book 'Operation Eiffel Tower' by Elen Caldecott.
-We will be writing persuasive letters, play scripts and narrative stories, based upon this topic area.
+This term we are learning about the Stone-Age to Iron-Age time in history therefore during English lessons we are going to look at the book 'Stig of the dump' by Clive King.
+We will be investigating the features and writing our own adventure stories and newspaper reports based upon this topic.

-In maths, we are working really hard to learn our times tables.
-We are also looking at factor pairs, written multiplication methods, efficient multiplication methods, perimeter and area.
+In maths, we are working really hard to learn all of our times tables.
+We are also looking at fractions, fractions of a whole number, equivalent fractions,adding and subtracting fractions, tenths, hundredths and converting these to decimals.